vdobler/ht/README.md

 Tutorial https://github.com/vdobler/ht/blob/master/cmd/ht/Tutorial.md

-or the completely nonsensical
+or the

 Showcase here https://github.com/vdobler/ht/tree/master/showcase

+The showcase is pretty nonsensical but show almost all features in just a few files.
+You might want to `$ go run showcase.go` to have a dummy server listening on localhost:8080 to run the tests
+against: `$ ht exec showcase.suite`

-and see the the godoc for reference:
+For details see the the godoc for reference:

 * Tests, Checks and their options: https://godoc.org/github.com/vdobler/ht/ht